Hardcore Heaven (1999): Reception

 John Molinaro of the SLAM!
 Sports section of Canadian Online Explorer rated the event 7.5 out of 10 and wrote "Heyman was able to pull off a respectable show that was far better than the recent PPV efforts of the WWF and WCW.
 Heyman, displaying the resiliency that he has become so famous for, delivered a respectable and entertaining show as ECW presented its annual Hardcore Heaven spectacular last night on PPV."

 Arnold Furious of Wrestling Recaps wrote "Started badly and ended badly but was really very good in the middle.
 Unusual for a PPV to be like that and normally a bad main event will let you down but I consider RVD-Lynn to be the main event so in this case the score isn’t affected."

 Dylan Diot of 411Mania rated it 6 and wrote "ECW was no long a unique and edgy product by this point.
-WWF had successful incorporated elements of ECW into their product so everything ECW was doing was suddently coming across as a second rate WWF product.
+WWF had successful incorporated elements of ECW into their product so everything ECW was doing was suddenly coming across as a second rate WWF product.
 They took cheat shots throughout the PPV about what the WWF and WCW was doing while putting on the same overbooked segments and matches that the other two companies that they were making fun on were doing.
 They had guys like RVD, Lynn, Tajiri, and Taz who were wrestling a totally different style than the other two companies were doing and could have shifted the style and focus of the company to keep them differentiated but chose to stick to their roots which ended up hurting them in the long run.
 This show was solid with a great RVD/Lynn match and some solid wrestling but you can see the magic of the company was starting to fade."

 Scott Keith of 411Mania gave negative reviews on the event, citing Chris Candido's quick loss in the opening match, Taz versus Buh Buh Ray Dudley as the main event, Justin Credible's forced push and lack of mentioning Heat Wave and ECW's deal with TNN as the failure of the event.